jbush001/NyuziProcessor/tools/emulator/README.md

 ### Look up line numbers

 You can convert a program address can to a file/line combination with the llvm-symbolizer program.
-This is not installed by default, but will be in the build directory for the toolchain:
+This is not installed by default, but is in the build directory for the toolchain:

     echo <address> | <path to toolchain source directory>/build/bin/llvm-symbolizer -demangle -obj=<program>.elf